 Dried apricots can sometimes be pricey, so if they’re a bit out of your range, golden raisins make a wonderful substitute.

 I used bulgur (cracked wheat) as my grain in this salad, but just about any cooked and cooled grain works in its place.
 Some other options are: brown rice, quinoa, or even couscous.

 If you don’t feel like making your own dressing (I don’t blame you, sometimes you just need “easy”) a store bought champaign vinaigrette would work well with the parsley salad’s flavors.

-The recipe makes about four cups, which I suppose could be four big servings.
+The recipe makes about four cups of parsley salad, which I suppose could be four big servings.
 The salad is rather dense and flavorful, though, so I haven’t yet eaten a whole cup per sitting.
 So, depending on how much you like it, count on 4-6 servings.

 Now to the good part!

 This Parsley Salad with Almonds and Apricots is savory, sweet, crunchy, and drenched in a tangy homemade vinaigrette!
 Holds up well to refrigeration and perfect for meal prep!